hulianyuyy/CorrNet/README.md

 - `language`, the target sign language, default='phoenix', choices=['phoenix', 'csl'].
 - `max_frames_num`, the max input frames sampled from an input video, default=360.

+After running the command, you can visit `http://0.0.0.0:7862` to play with the demo.
+You can also change it into an public URL by setting `share=True` in line 176 in `demo.py`.
 ### Citation

 If you find this repo useful in your research works, please consider citing: